by Matt Cohen of CoreLogic, Kevin Hawkins of WAV Group, and RESO Staff

 RESO Contributor Awards

-Contributor Awards RESO Remote ScreenshotThe RESO Contributor Awards recognized some fresh and fantastic names and faces.
+The RESO Contributor Awards recognized some fresh and fantastic names and faces.
 Having new people receive recognition for RESO workgroup contributions was a terrific sign of active commitment throughout the industry in support of RESO’s mission.
 RESO has had more than 100 new organizations join in the past year, and the growth is encouraging.

 RESO Commander Testing Platform

-Chief Architect Josh Darnell demonstrated the new RESO Commander certification tool.
+RESO Chief Architect Josh Darnell demonstrated the new RESO Commander certification tool.
 The code is open source on RESO’s GitHub and is using the Cucumber language.
 This natural language development will give long-time RESO volunteers memories of the efforts to put together REBR (Real Estate Business Rules) language.

 Testing in Commander is intended to allow MLSs and other technology companies to self-test prior to RESO certification.
-The Cucumber Behavior Driven Development tests will allow business analysts to understand what is being tested, even if they’re not developers.
-The underlying testing is based on the Olingo libraries which are supported by the larger OData community to ensure tests keep up with the changing technology marketplace.
+The Cucumber Behavior Driven Development tests will allow business analysts to understand what is being tested, even if they are not developers.
+The underlying testing is based on the Olingo libraries that are supported by the larger OData community to ensure tests keep up with the changing technology marketplace.
 Going forward, MLSs and other technology companies can use RESO Commander within their development environments and ensure when they make changes, they won’t break their certifications.

 Broker Concerns

-BagThe Broker Advisory Workgroup Chair, David Gumpper of Gumpper Group & WAV Group, led broker conversations about what’s needed in today’s business climate.
+The Broker Advisory Workgroup Chair, David Gumpper of Gumpper Group & WAV Group, led broker conversations about what’s needed in today’s business climate.
 Some frustrations were expressed with the “silos” of data created by MLS rules.
-Hearing stories from brokerages across the U.S. on how they are handling COVID-19 was poignant.
 There’s never been a more important moment to focus on time and cost savings through efficient technology.

 Marilyn Wilson presented the WAV Group 2020 Data Services Survey, a state-of-the-state view that put hard numbers behind the value of RESO’s efforts and the growing importance of the RESO Web API.